erawn/Digital-Workshop-For-Artists-2020/README.md

 Project 4 – Final Project

-## Reading
+## Assignment Structure

-Every week there will be a short assignment, either a reading assignment, a talk, or an art search, where you'll find a piece of art and present (very briefly, as in a small paragraph) on why you think it's interesting.
+Every week students will post a work update to (very) briefly discuss each meeting.
+In addition, there will be weekly reading assignments, usually with a small prompt to guide your thinking and occasionally a required response (no more than a few sentences).

 ## Course Plan